-You might be thinking that something so small and seemingly nondescript would be hard to identify, but there are a number of characteristics that make these guys easy to pick out, as long as you pay attention.
+Small mushrooms are hard to identify, but there's characteristics that make these easy to pick out, as long as you pay attention.

-The name fairy ring itself is a little misleading, since plenty of mushrooms grow in rings.
-9 times out of ten when I see these though, they're in a definite ring, and where I pick them, it's often around the crater of a stump that's been removed, nestled in the "brulee" or dark ring of grass that lets you know some type of fungus is growing, taking nutrients from the grass above.
+The name fairy ring is misleading as many mushrooms grow in a naturally occurring ring pattern and could be called fairy ring mushrooms.
+Most of the time I see these in a definite ring.
+I pick them around the crater of a stump that's been removed in the "brulee" or dark ring of dead grass that lets you know some type of fungus is growing, taking nutrients from the grass and organic matter.

 Then there's the cap, the fairy rings that I pick usually have an umbonate, or bell shaped cap.
 When I show it to people, I usually describe it as looking like a nipple, which seems to help.

-The gills are useful to look at too.
-For the most part, fairy rings have more widely spaced gills than other similar looking mushrooms.
-The gills are also special in that they fork, meaning that some of the gills won't completely connect with the stem.
+The gills are unique.
+Fairy rings generally have more widely spaced gills than other similar looking yard mushrooms.
+The gills also fork, meaning some of the gills won't connect with the stem.

 - Typically have a nipple shaped cap